 Our youngest is starting sixth grade meaning both boys are in middle school and the same youth group.
 My job has increased in hours and responsibilities, and we’re also going to have two fall sports going for the first time ever.
 Our youngest is playing fall soccer so we’ll be on the football field Friday nights and the soccer field Saturdays with practices in between.

 Just typing all this out has my stomach doing flips.
-I’m excited for the season, I’m thrilled to have my boys doing so many of the same things after years of being on different schedules, but I’m also wondering if I’ll really be able to balance everything I’m adding to the calendar.
+I’m excited about the season, I’m thrilled to have my boys doing so many of the same things after years of being on different schedules, but I’m also wondering if I’ll really be able to balance everything I’m adding to the calendar.

 The emotional roller coaster of preseason camp doesn’t end with plotting out calendar commitments.
 I’m equally excited and dreading that first parent meeting of the season.
 I’m eager to get back on the sidelines and take photos, but I’m also not ready to hear the “fans” in the stands.
 We also need to get through weeks of camp before games start, and practice has already started so summer now runs straight into the fall.